topeterk/HitCounterManager/README.md

       Run the application in the application's directory with **mono HitCounterManager.exe**
       **Note**: The Non-Windows / Mono version does not support global hot keys

-### Configuration file
-The file [HitCounterManagerSave.xml](HitCounterManagerSave.xml) is used for all settings you can set by this application.
-You can save and restore this file at any time or copy it to a newer/portable version of this application.
-> Note: It holds all your settings and profiles in one place.
-No other files are involved.

 ### Designs / Fonts
-The pre-delivered HTML designs will update with an interval of 1.5 seconds.
-> Previews of the pre-delivered HTML desings can be found at the **[Wiki pages](../../wiki)**.

 A specific font can be selected at the appearance dialog in two ways:
 * The font is already installed locally on the system